 ✅ 2 cups gluten-free flour blend (I used @bobsredmill)

 ✅4 tablespoons of almond milk

-- In a medium saucepan, place the wine, water, coconut oil and dairy free butter.
-Heat over medium heat until mixture is melted and slightly simmering (about 3 to 4 minutes), stirring occasionally.
+- In a medium saucepan, place the wine, water, coconut oil and dairy-free butter.
+Heat over medium heat until the mixture is melted and slightly simmering (about 3 to 4 minutes), stirring occasionally.

 - Remove the saucepan from the heat and add the flour and xanthan gum.
 Stir with a wooden spoon until the mixture comes together (it will happen quickly).
 Add the almond milk by the tablespoonful, and knead into the dough until it is smooth.

-- Cover the dough with plastic wrap and allow it to rest at room temperature for 2 hours.
+- Form into a ball, cover the dough with plastic wrap and allow it to rest at room temperature for 2 hours.

-- After the dough has rested, roll until it is about the width of a nickel, and use a 3-6 inch biscuit cutter (or smaller or larger, if you prefer) to cut into rounds.
+- After the dough has rested, sprinly a good amount of gf flour onto a clean counter and roll until it is about the width of a nickel.
+Sprinkly more flour onto the flattened dough.
+Use a 3-6 inch biscuit cutter (or smaller or larger, if you prefer) to cut into rounds.
 Or use any contraption that can cut it into circles.

 - Add 1 small Tbsp your filling of choice – my personal fave is ground beef.
 (Make sure you do not overfill!)
 With a glass filled with water, dunk your finger in and lubricate the edges of the dough.
 Fold the dough in half and stick each side together, with the filling inside.
 Fold up the edges into any pattern you like!

 - Brush it with coconut oil or beat 1 egg into a cup and brush that onto the tops of them.

 - Place into the oven at 475 degrees F for 15-20 minutes. (or until golden brown) or Air Fry 400F for 10 min, watch closely so they don’t burn.